amzn/selling-partner-api-docs/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md

 # Authorization with the Restricted Data Token

 Operations that return restricted data (such as Personally Identifiable information, or PII) are considered restricted operations, and require special authorization in the form of a Restricted Data Token (RDT).
-You pass an RDT in the `x-amz-access-token` header when calling a restricted operation.
-This is in contrast to passing the LWA access token in the header, as you do with all other SP-API operations.
+An RDT provides authorization to get the PII required to perform functions such as shipping, tax invoicing, or tax remittance services.
+You authorize calls to restricted operations by passing an RDT in the `x-amz-access-token` header when calling a restricted operation.
+This is in contrast to passing the LWA access token in the header, as you do with other SP-API operations.
 For more information, see [Step 3.
 Add headers to the URI](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/developer-guide/SellingPartnerApiDeveloperGuide.md#step-3-add-headers-to-the-uri) in the Selling Partner API Developer Guide.

-You can get an RDT by calling the [createRestrictedDataToken](https://github.com/amzn/selling-partner-api-docs/blob/main/references/tokens-api/tokens_2021-03-01.md#createrestricteddatatoken) operation of the Tokens API.
-See [Restricted operations](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md#restricted-operations) of the Tokens API Use Case Guide for a list of restricted operations.
-The guide also contains instructions for getting an RDT and using it to authorize a call to a restricted operation.
+## How do I get an RDT?

+Unless you have a delegatee application (see [Terminology](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md#terminology) in the Tokens Use Case Guide), you get an RDT by calling the [createRestrictedDataToken](https://github.com/amzn/selling-partner-api-docs/blob/main/references/tokens-api/tokens_2021-03-01.md#createrestricteddatatoken) operation of the Tokens API.
+If you have a delegatee application, you get an RDT from the delegator application that your application is integrated with.
+For more information about authorizing calls using the RDT, including delegating authorization, see the [Tokens API Use Case Guide](https://github.com/amzn/selling-partner-api-docs/blob/main/guides/en-US/use-case-guides/tokens-api-use-case-guide/tokens-API-use-case-guide-2021-03-01.md).

 # Generating a Java SDK with LWA token exchange and authentication